freddyg68/ITT-310/README.md

 	// Output one of the stored answers from the array based on the random number that was generated through the random number function

 	printf(answers[chosenAnswer]);

+	// create variables to log total number of questions asked as well as answers given

 	// terminate program by returning 0 to end the main() function